ankeris/Internship-log/05 Week-five.md

 * After showing my solution on paper to my co-workers I start to implement my solution in main project

 ### Friday
+* Working with MobX stores, observables, injections
+    * Changing react states into MobX reservables

+* Styling CSS
+* Starting to implement form validation system into project
+    * Mostly if statements